any-docs/css/content/reference/properties/container-name/index.md

 }
 ```

-Writing a container query via the {{Cssxref("@container")}} at-rule will apply styles to the elements of the container when the query evaluates to true.
+Writing a container query via the `@container` at-rule will apply styles to the elements of the container when the query evaluates to true.
 The following example has two container queries, one that will apply only to the contents of the `.post-excerpt` element and one that will apply to both the `.post-meta` and `.post-excerpt` contents:

 ```css